 Driving in Chamonix

-If driving in Chamonix is still the best option for your group, just bear in mind that parking is at a premium, especially after recent changes to the town centre.
-And unfortunately there’s always the chance of someone else doing damage to your pride and joy with a pair of unruly skis or a flailing pole.
+If driving in Chamonix is still the best choice for your group, remember that parking can be limited.
+There’s also always the risk of someone accidentally damaging your car with an unruly pair of skis or a flailing pole.

-Many thanks to Marcus and Chamonix Valley Transfers for this blog post.
-CVT are our transport partners and with them we provide a friendly, reliable and safe door-to-door airport transfer service between Geneva airport and Chamonix, with drivers who are experienced at driving in Chamonix.
+Many thanks to Marcus and Chamonix Valley Transfers for contributing to this blog.
+CVT are our transport partners, offering a friendly, reliable and safe door-to-door service between Geneva Airport and Chamonix, with drivers who are highly experienced at driving in Chamonix.
+You can book trusted airport transfers via our Chamonix Resort Shop.